 You’ve handled problems along with copyright infringement, improvements inside the subject of classical track, converting regulations of the company song recreation, amongst others, for your preceding writings.
 Does using fiction provide you with more elbow room to mention what you need to?
 I suppose I was pretty blunt in my columns.
 But there are different ways to look at those conditions and memories — now not simply from the point of view of classical musicians — possibly, from the factor of view of organizers as well.
 This is why, I point out in the tale ‘Foreign Returned,’ how Indian artists can be pretty painful to appearance after due to the fact they don’t want to do something on their very own — they want to be chaperoned and dealt with a sure manner.
 In ‘Foreign Returned,’ the tale of a classical vocalist who longs to bag a ‘foreign’ excursion, you communicate of a corporation that sends artists overseas and the challenges to get impaneled with it.
 It appears to be a tackle Indian Council for Cultural Relations (ICCR).

 Well, it’s fictitious (laughs).
-I have now not carried out for ICCR in the long term however that doesn’t mean that I didn’t in advance.
+I have not carried out ICCR in the long term; however, that doesn’t mean that I didn’t advance.
 I don’t recognize if I am impaneled to any extent further.
-But I do get requests from numerous humans to make tips for his or her empanelment.
+But I do get requests from numerous humans to make tips for their empanelment.
 I also pay attention to humans telling me that they by no means get an answer.
 Younger musicians have this hassle with quite a few organizations, now not simply the ICCR.
-In nowadays’s international, why do you want humans to return to your office and stand at your doorstep?
+Why do you want humans to return to your office and stand at your doorstep in nowadays’s international?
 If any person imparting concert possibilities or ‘patronage’ doesn’t respond on electronic mail or phone, it’s no longer on.
-It’s no longer simply authorities corporations, it’s also the non-public ones.
+It’s no longer simply authorities corporations; it’s also the non-public ones.